Exclusive posttraumatic stress disorder (PTSD) treatment center

-At Paracelsus Recovery, we recognise that post-traumatic stress disorder (PTSD) is a deeply challenging and complex mental health condition.
-Our treatment programmes for PTSD use the latest psychotherapeutic techniques and biochemical restoration practices to heal the whole person – mind, body and soul.
+At Paracelsus Recovery, we recognize that posttraumatic stress disorder (PTSD) is a deeply challenging and complex mental health condition.
+Our treatment programs for PTSD use the latest psychotherapeutic techniques and biochemical restoration practices to heal the whole person – mind, body, and soul.

-We use a range of cutting-edge psychotherapeutic techniques, such as eye movement desensitisation and reprocessing (EMDR) and trauma-focused cognitive behavioural therapy (CBT) to improve symptoms and to help you process the traumatic event(s).
+We use a range of cutting-edge psychotherapeutic techniques, such as eye movement desensitization and reprocessing (EMDR) and trauma-focused cognitive-behavioral therapy (CBT) to improve symptoms and to help you process the traumatic event(s).
 Alongside these one-on-one sessions, a live-in therapist will stay in a self-contained section of your chosen residence.
-The live-in therapist will be available for emotional support and therapeutic assistance 24 hours a day, seven days a week.
+The live-in therapist will be available for emotional support and therapeutic assistance 24 hours a day, 7 days a week.

 We provide extensive biochemical testing to identify all physical imbalances and chemical deficiencies.
-Based on the results of the testing, we develop an individualised formulation of micronutrients and amino acids that when combined with lifestyle counselling and a healthy diet, help to restore balance.
+Based on the results of the testing, we develop an individualized formulation of micronutrients and amino acids that when combined with lifestyle counseling and a healthy diet, help to restore balance.
 Often, these lifestyle improvements reduce or eliminate symptoms of PTSD.

 The mind-body relationship

 Just as stress and trauma can live in the body, they can make a person feel ‘detached’ from their body.
-Our PTSD treatment programmes de-stress the body on an emotional, physical and cellular level by incorporating relaxation techniques such as yoga and massage into our treatment plans.
+Our PTSD treatment programs destress the body on an emotional, physical, and cellular level by incorporating relaxation techniques such as yoga and massage into our treatment plans.

-We can provide treatment for PTSD in our residential treatment centre in Zurich and in London.
+We can provide treatment for PTSD in our residential treatment center in Zurich and in London.

-Symptoms of PTSD are usually categorised into three groups:
+Symptoms of PTSD are usually categorized into three groups

 - Intrusive, upsetting thoughts and memories.